Insights to help ignite the power of your people

 Trends

-Key Employee Experience Trends for 2026 — and How to Prioritize
+Key Employee Experience Trends for 2026 and How to Prioritize Them

 Part of a series | 2026 HR Trends Series

 In this article, employee experience strategy takes center stage.
-These are the key trends every HR leader needs to pay attention to in 2026.
+Below are the key trends HR leaders should prioritize in 2026.

 Skills inventories are reshaping job design